Miller SyndromeSymptoms, Doctors, Treatments, Advances & More

 Lumc

-Gijs Santen practices in Leiden, Netherlands.
+Gijs Santen practices practicing medicine in Leiden, Netherlands.
 Santen is rated as an Elite expert by MediFind in the treatment of Miller Syndrome.
-Their top areas of expertise are Micrognathia, Coffin-Siris Syndrome, Miller Syndrome, and KBG Syndrome.
+They are also highly rated in 5 other conditions, according to our data.
+Their clinical expertise encompasses Micrognathia, Miller Syndrome, Coffin-Siris Syndrome, and KBG Syndrome.

 Published Date: March 13, 2025